 As much as we like to think of ourselves as rational beings who make decisions in a logical manner, the truth is that we’re creatures of habit, especially when it comes to financial decisions.
 But that isn’t necessarily a bad thing.
-Like other articles we’ve posted before on this subject, as long as you cultivate the right habits, they can help you become financially stable.
+Like other financial habits articles we’ve posted before on this subject, as long as you cultivate the right habits, they can help you become financially stable.
 Here are some of the most prevalent practices financially secure individuals share.

 The first step to becoming financially stable is to understand your own spending.
 How can you save money if you don’t know what you’re spending?
 No matter how much money you make, you can always adjust your lifestyle to spend more, so keeping a close watch on what you earn and what you spend is essential.

 Becoming financially stable is about finding equilibrium between the three main facets of your finances: income, spending, and savings.
 One approach financial experts have suggested is the 50-20-30 rule, in which 50% of your spending goes towards necessities, 20% towards savings, and the remaining 30% is considered discretionary spending.